TaiHPham/Agriculture_Drone_Unity/README.md

 WASD: Foward/Backward/Rotate left and right
 Q/E: Up/Down

-Drag and down .unitypackage for faster load.
+Drag and down .unitypackage for easier import.
 Otherwise, the file is not needed.